 Dear NüVoices community,

-We’ve launched our Patreon platform, and we’d be honoured if you’d consider supporting our work as a patron for as little as $1 a month.
-Benefits include a custom newsletter, access to an online chat community, free books, shout-outs on our podcast and one-on-one career development sessions.
+You can donate via our Patreon platform.
+We’d be honoured if you’d consider supporting our work as a patron for as little as $1 a month.
+Benefits include a custom newsletter, exclusive podcast content, free books, shout-outs on our podcast and one-on-one career development sessions.

-Founded in 2018, NüVoices is an international collective gathering veteran and emerging writers, journalists, translators and artists to celebrate and support the diverse creative work of self-identified women working on the subject of China (broadly defined).
-We welcome the involvement of people of all genders, including those who identify as non-binary, and the many good men who already support our mission and contribute to our cause.
-NüVoices is trans-positive.
+Founded in 2018, NüVoices is an international editorial collective gathering veteran and emerging writers, journalists, translators and artists to celebrate and support the diverse creative work of women and BIPOC working on the subject of China (broadly defined).

-Our directory featuring nearly 600 female experts on Greater China is a popular tool for journalists and event organizers and has significantly boosted women and minorities’ representation in media stories and conference programming globally.
+Our experts directory featuring more than 600 female experts on Greater China is a popular tool for journalists and event organizers and has significantly boosted women and minorities’ representation in media stories and conference programming globally.

 Our bi-weekly podcast regularly features women and minority voices on a range of topics.
 Our online magazine NüStories regularly publishes narrative essays, shorter articles, multimedia projects and other original content.